 A quick and useful tip when you’re in the edit team menu, and a not well-known one, is to tap and hold on a Pokémon, which will bring up their stats quickly so you don’t have to wait on a very slow and boring loading screen.
 This is incredibly useful if you’re attracting a lot of Pokémon, and need to quickly compare base stats and power stones between Pokémon.

-5. Be sparing and efficient with your PM tickets
+5. Be sparing and efficient with your PM Tickets

-PM tickets, also known as Poké Mart Tickets, are used to purchase decorations, box expansions and various other free to play quirks like speeding up dish cooking.
+PM tickets, also known as Poké Mart Tickets, are used to purchase decorations, box expansions, and various other free-to-play quirks like speeding up dish cooking.
 Starting off you should focus on the various decorations available, as they are the most advantageous for making your playthrough easier.
 You should almost always never use them for skipping expedition wait time for cooking, as you can replenish your expedition limit for just 25 Poké Mart Tickets and run some easy expeditions on auto unless you have an abundance of tickets if you’ve paid for the DLC packs.
 Look out for another blog post coming out soon talking about the best order to purchase decorations!

 6. Always have dishes cooking

-This might be a no-brainer for some of you, but it took me some time getting used to doing it.
+This might be a no-brainer for some of you, but it took me some time to get used to doing it.
 As the game works on a timer system, and dishes need expeditions to cook, you should always have a nice and tasty meal cooking, whether that be collecting Pokémon to fill out your Pokédex, or using a basic pot to hunt for Shiny Pokémon.

-7. Sharing stones paired with stat increasing moves are an expedition must
+7. Sharing stones paired with stat-increasing moves are an expedition must

 Sharing stones are great when paired with stat-boosting moves, as they will apply to the rest of your Pokémon team within a certain range.
 Also, due to the mechanics of the game, if you spam stat-boosting moves the effect can actually stack if the boosts overlap, hence why you might see a lot of people recommending certain bingos for Pokémon like reduced move wait time.
 Bulk up is a really strong move to use with sharing stones and helps tremendously in late-game expeditions, we highly recommend using Machop with Bulk up as they can have bingos which give them a big move cooldown boost.
 See recipes for Machop here.